deltaDNA/unity-sdk/README.md

 ## Editor Integration
 ### Viewing game parameters and events in the Unity editor

-We have added a way to view your events and parameters without leaving the editor.
-This view can be found under "DeltaDNA" -> "Event Definitions..." in the title bar.
+ ## Editor Integration
+### Viewing event schema in the Unity editor
-In order to use this feature, you will need to set up an API Key in the platform.
-Please see [here](https://docs.deltadna.com/introduction-to-the-platform-api/) for instructions on how to do this.
+Your event schema can be viewed without leaving the Unity editor!
+In order to use this feature, you will need to set up an API key in the deltaDNA platform .
+Please see [here](https://docs.deltadna.com/introduction-to-the-platform-api/) for details on how to do this.

+Once the API key has been configured, it can be entered in the Unity editor under "DeltaDNA" -> "Event Definitions...".
+Once entered, you can select the environment that you'd like to see the event schema for.

 The settings for this feature are stored in `ddna_api_configuation.xml` - please commit this file to source control after you have set your API Key through that menu.

 ## License